Step 1: Call Your Insurance Company

 - Do I need to order through a medical supply company you work with, or can I buy a retail model and submit the receipt for reimbursement?

-- Which medical supply companies do you work with?
+- Which durable medical equipment providers (DMEs) companies do you work with?

 - Which brands/models of breast pump do you cover?